rifqymuskar/Simple-Portal-Jobs-Website/readme.rst

 4. Create database mx100
 5. Import database table from main folder ./assets/sql/mx100.sql to database mx100
 6. Run webiste from localhost/mx100

-job portal website which connect company and expert freelancer/part-timer.
-It always keep track of freelancer performance, the more job freelancer completed the more benefit they gained.
-There are 2 ranks for freelancer with 2 different proposal space as monthly limit for submitting proposal.
-The ranks are: rank B with 20 pts and rank A with 40 pts, at the beginning of each month the proposal space is resetted.

 *******************
 Objective